brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 1.23.0 =
+* Improvement: Improve the Dynamic Assets loading functionality for better performance.

 = 1.22.3 =
 * Fix: Resolved RangeControl Slider issue in responsive modes.
 * Fix: When disabling the "Show Excerpt" option, the option to enable/disable the "Read More" link is Removed.